 It will help you remove the background noise both from your side and other call participants.
 Just switch it on once and it will do everything on its own.

-5. Travel less frequently
+5. Final productivity hack – Travel less frequently

-Frequent traveling means frequent trip planning and extra time to get accustomed to the new place.
+For a digital nomad, frequent traveling means frequent trip planning and extra time to get accustomed to the new place.
 When you spend time planning for new trips and exploring the new area once you move in, it’s difficult to set time for work and do it productively.

 Boost your productivity by actually slowing down and taking a break from traveling.
 Stay in the city for a couple of months and settle in.
 Once you feel like you’re ready for new adventures, start planning your next trip.
 Until then, rest, explore and work!